arinal/Z2IO/README.md

 import scala.concurrent.ExecutionContext.Implicits.global

 val io = for {
-  _ <- IO.pure(5)         // use pure only if we have the value already, don't ever use it to wrap expression with side effects
+  _ <- IO.pure(5)   // Wraps an existing value into IO.
-  _ <- IO.delay(launch()) // side effects can be wrapped with delay.
-The wrapped expression will be evaluated inside the runloop
+  _ <- IO(launch()) // Side effects can be wrapped with delay.
+The wrapped expression will be when the IO is run.
-  _ <- IO(launch())       // IO.apply is an alias for IO.delay.
-As with previous operation, will be evaluated on the same thread
-  _ <- IO.async[Unit] { cb => // IO.async can be used to wrap async operation.
-Here, launchAsync() returns Future
+  _ <- IO.async[Unit] { cb => // IO.async can be used to wrap an async operation.
         launchAsync().onComplete {
           case Success(v) => cb(Right(v))
           case Failure(t) => cb(Left(t))
         }
       }
-  _ <- IO.fromFuture(launchAsync())    // helper function for handling async future, does the exact same thing as previous operation
+  _ <- IO.fromFuture(launchAsync())    // Does the exact same thing as previous operation

-  _ <- IO(throw new Exception("Boom")) // throwing error inside delay construct
+  five <- IO(throw new Exception("Boom")) // Exception is caught during the IO evaluation.
-         .handleError(_ => 5)          // thrown error is handled and IO of value 5 is returned instead
+         .handleError(_ => 5)             // Then it's handled with a constant 5.

+  // both of the following operations will be executed in parallel f1 <- IO.fork(calculatePi) f2 <- IO.fork(calculateE)
+  // join operation will wait for the completion of the forked operation pi <- f1.join e  <- f2.join

   _ <- IO.never     // this makes our io never reach completion
 } yield ()
 ```